The 10 biggest dog breeds in the world

 Your dog is big, these 10 dogs are even bigger!
 Some breeds of dogs grow into true giants.
 Some were even bred to protect flocks of sheep from bears and other large predators.

-As fearsome as these dogs may seem today, when interacting with people, large dog breeds turn out to be gentle giants.
-Many large dogs are very cuddly and can overwhelm their owners with their endless love (and weight).
+As scary as these dogs may seem today, when interacting with people, the large dog breeds turn out to be gentle giants.
+Many large dogs are, very cuddle needy and can crush their owners with their endless love (and weight).

 In this top 10 list you will get to know the biggest dog breeds.
 It is arranged not only by size and weight, but also by the overall appearance of the dogs.